Summary: in this tutorial, you will learn how to use SQL alias in the queries, including column alias and table alias.

 AS keyword is optional therefore you can omit the

 AS keyword.
 If the column alias contains spaces, it must be wrapped inside double quotes.

 Let’s take a look a the following example:

 SELECT productName product, unitPrice "unit price" FROM products WHERE unitPrice > 50

 SQL table alias

-In some cases, when you use multiple tables that has the same column name in a query, you have to use both table name and column name to refer to the column to avoid the ambiguous column name error.
+In some cases, when you use multiple tables that have the same column names in a query, you have to use both table name and column name to refer to the column to avoid the ambiguous column name error.